 Port of Fontvieille

 When the new land (17 hectares reclaimed from the sea) was developed, part of it was dedicated to the creation of a marina.
-Situated at the foot of the Rock of Monaco in its eastern part, the port of Fontvieille is certainly one of the best sheltered in the region, protected from easterly winds by the Rock and from southerly and westerly swells by the large breakwater that protects the entire Fontvielle district.
-Right in the heart of the residential area of Fontvieille, the marina is a real marina, offering all the amenities to visiting and permanent yachtsmen alike.
-This haven of peace can accommodate up to 275 boats with a maximum draught of 3 metres.
-Boaters have at their disposal all the services required for the smooth running of a marina: water and electricity for each berth, as well as toilets and showers.
-A shopping centre, supermarkets, the Monaco heliport and the Louis II stadium sports complex are all close by.
-The many restaurants lining the waterfront and the surrounding shops make the port of Fontvieille a lively place to stroll in any season.
-Built: 1966-1973 Open during the season from 7am to 9.30pm Guarded port 7 days a week, 24 hours a day.
-Facilities: 275 berths including 16 visitors depending on availability Reception at the harbourmaster's office: Quai Jean Charles REY or VHF channel 9 Mooring: 3 concrete quays and 4 floating purlins Services: Fresh water, electricity at quay and on pontoons (220V / 380V), 4 showers, 4 WCs, public telephone and telephone on board on request.
-TV on quay, launderette in town, containers for used oil and batteries, fuel on wharf (BP Station) in Port Hercule, black water pumping (BP Station Port Hercule).
+Situated at the foot of the Monaco Rock in its eastern part, the Fontvieille marina is certainly one of the best sheltered in the region, protected from easterly winds by the Rock and from southerly and westerly swells by the large seawall that protects the entire Fontvielle district.
+Right in the heart of the residential area of Fontvieille, the marina is a true marina, offering every convenience to visiting and permanent yachtsmen alike.
+This haven of peace can accommodate up to 275 boats with a maximum draught of 3 meters.
+Boaters have access to all the services required for the smooth running of a marina: water and electricity for each berth, as well as toilets and showers.
+Nearby are a shopping center, supermarkets, Monaco's heliport and the Stade Louis II sports complex.
+The many restaurants and shops lining the waterfront make the port of Fontvieille a lively place to be in any season.
+Construction: 1966-1973 Seasonal opening hours: 7 a.m. to 9:30 p.m.
+Port manned 24 hours a day, 7 days a week.
+Facilities: 275 berths including 16 visitors, subject to availability Reception at harbor master's office: Quai Jean Charles REY or VHF channel 9 Mooring: 3 concrete quays and 4 floating purlins Services: Fresh water, electricity at quay and on pontoons (220V / 380V), 4 showers, 4 WCs, public telephone and telephone on board on request.
+TV on quay, laundromat in town, containers for used oil and batteries, fuel on wharf (BP Station) in Port Hercule, black water pumping (BP Station Port Hercule).